mcvine/mcvine/docs/sphinx/Tutorials-basics.rst

 Quick simulation: "mcvine-simulate"
 -----------------------------------

-An easy way to run a Monte Carlo simulation of a neutron experiment is to use the command "mcvine-simulate".
+This is the "quick" way of simulating neutron experiments with mcvine if you are impatient and want to see some results from mcvine quickly.
+A better approach to run your mcvine simulation is presented in :ref:`create-sim-app`.

+By going through this tutorial you can get a feeling of the structure of mcvine component chain and utilities about available neutron component types.

+The command we introduce here is "mcvine-simulate".

 To start, just use option "-h" to see a brief help message::